skillrepos/ai-3in1/labs.md

 **Lab 2 - Creating a simple agent**

-**Purpose: In this lab, we’ll learn about the basics of agents and take our first pass at creating one.
-We'll also see how
+**Purpose: In this lab, we’ll learn the basics of agents and create a simple one.
+We’ll observe the agent loop (plan → tool call → result) via the program’s logged steps and tool inputs/outputs.**

-**Note:** In real systems you should not rely on hidden internal reasoning.
-In this lab we print a simple Plan/Act/Observe trace so you can see what the agent is doing. the Plan/Act/Observe loop occurs with agent-style prompting.**

 1. For this lab, we have the outline of an agent in a file called *agent.py* in that directory.
 You can take a look at the code either by clicking on [**agent.py**](./agent.py) or by entering the command below in the codespace's terminal.